MiaSkueue/Public/Workshop.md

     * The Dictionary scene
     * The Rubix cube scene
     * Personal anecdotes
-        * how same scene can go VERY differently with different bottoms
+        * How same scene can go VERY differently with different bottoms

 ## Open discussion and questions